 Who, if anyone, will be next to take the crown?

-Will Mitchell—the man who has intentionally abandoned or soft-played multiple games that were on pace to reach a mark in excess of 1.1 million—finally unleash everything he has upon Donkey Kong for all the world to see, now that his "coded challenge" has finally been answered?
+Will Mitchell—the man who has intentionally abandoned or soft-played multiple games that were on pace to reach a mark in excess of 1.1 million—finally unleash everything he has upon Donkey Kong for all the world to see, now that his "coded challenge" has finally been answered, or at least produce a comparable performance in front of a real crowd?

 Will Wiebe return?
 He is still actively playing, but with newcomer Chien on a seemingly unstoppable streak of ever-increasing scores, it is easy to doubt whether Wiebe will ever see first place again.